Sold everywhere:

 Protecting rights

-When your agreement is well-written, it outlines what each party is entitled to.
-This ensures that you get everything back that you deserve.
+When your agreement is well-written, it outlines each parties’ entitlement.
+This ensures that you receive everything you deserve.

 Clarification of ownership

-Misunderstandings are also far more likely without a written agreement.
+Misunderstandings are far more likely without a written agreement.

-Even if neither party has genuine malice, there can be confusion about who bought what and what each party can take away when you move out.
+Even if neither party has genuine malice, there can be confusion about who bought what.
+This impacts what each party can take away when you move out.

 Insurance against unforeseen events

-The agreement gives all parties protection in case the other passes away.
+The agreement protects all parties in the event that one of them passes away.

 You may not be entitled to any of their finances or belongings without a written contract.